Heracles: Cult

 Oitaeans worshiped Heracles and called him Cornopion (Κορνοπίων) because he helped them get rid of locusts (which they called cornopes), while the citizens of Erythrae at Mima called him Ipoctonus (ἰποκτόνος) because he destroyed the vine-eating ips (ἀμπελοφάγων ἰπῶν), a kind of cynips wasp, there.

+Near the town of Bura in Achaea, there was a statue of Heracles on the River Buraicus and an oracle in a cave.
+People who consulted this oracle first prayed before the statue, then threw four dice from a mound that was always kept ready onto a table.
+These dice were marked with certain characters, the significance of which was elucidated by an artwork shown in the cave.
+Because of this town Heracles had the epithet Buraicus (Βουραϊκός).

+Pausanias wrote that at Thebes there was a statue of Heracles, called Nose-docker (Ῥινοκολούστης) because, according to the ancient Thebans, he cut off the noses of the heralds sent from Orchomenus to demand tribute, intending to insult them.

 Character

-Extraordinary strength, courage, ingenuity, and sexual prowess with both males and females were among the characteristics commonly attributed to him.
 Heracles used his wits on several occasions when his strength did not suffice, such as when laboring for the king Augeas of Elis, wrestling the giant Antaeus, or tricking Atlas into taking the sky back onto his shoulders.
 Together with Hermes he was the patron and protector of gymnasia and palaestrae.
 His iconographic attributes are the lion skin and the club.
 These qualities did not prevent him from being regarded as a playful figure who used games to relax from his labors and played a great deal with children.
 By conquering dangerous archaic forces he is said to have "made the world safe for mankind" and to be its benefactor.
 Heracles was an extremely passionate and emotional individual, capable of doing both great deeds for his friends (such as wrestling with Thanatos on behalf of Prince Admetus, who had regaled Heracles with his hospitality, or restoring his friend Tyndareus to the throne of Sparta after he was overthrown) and being a terrible enemy who would wreak horrible vengeance on those who crossed him, as Augeas, Neleus, and Laomedon all found out to their cost.
-There was also a coldness to his character, which was demonstrated by Sophocles' depiction of the hero in The Trachiniae.
+There was also a coldness to his character, which was demonstrated by Sophocles's depiction of the hero in The Trachiniae.
 Heracles threatened his marriage with his desire to bring two women under the same roof; one of them was his wife Deianeira.

 In the works of Euripides involving Heracles, his actions were partly driven by forces outside rational human control.
-By highlighting the divine causation of his madness, Euripides problematized Heracles' character and status within the civilized context.
-This aspect is also highlighted in Hercules Furens where Seneca linked the hero's madness to an illusion and a consequence of Heracles' refusal to live a simple life, as offered by Amphitryon.
-It was indicated that he preferred the extravagant violence of the heroic life and that its ghosts eventually manifested in his madness and that the hallucinatory visions defined Heracles' character.
+By highlighting the divine causation of his madness, Euripides problematized Heracles's character and status within the civilized context.
+This aspect is also highlighted in Hercules Furens where Seneca linked the hero's madness to an illusion and a consequence of Heracles's refusal to live a simple life, as offered by Amphitryon.
+It was indicated that he preferred the extravagant violence of the heroic life and that its ghosts eventually manifested in his madness and that the hallucinatory visions defined Heracles's character.

-In "The Frogs," Heracles' stolid pragmatism foils Dionysus' rabid love of Greek tragedy, forcing him to attempt to explain it, providing dramatic exposition. ἦ μὴν κόβαλά γ᾽ ἐστίν, ὡς καὶ σοὶ δοκεῖ — "I swear it's all bullshit and you know it."